-The Library Director will develop guidelines and procedures to implement this policy.
+The Library Executive Director will develop guidelines and procedures to implement this Ppolicy.

-Policy 10-7 Posting and Distribution of Literature by Outside Organizations or Individuals
+Policy 10-7 | Posting and Distribution of Literature by Outside Organizations or Individuals

 The Grand Rapids Public Library may display posters, flyers, etc. to publicize events sponsored by or for the benefit of non-profit organizations (formal or informal).
-All proposed postings must be approved by the Communications department.
+All proposed postings must be approved by the Communications Delepartment.
 Obscene material, defamatory material, or material that is otherwise illegal may not be posted.

-The Library Director shall develop guidelines to implement this policy.
+The Library Executive Director shall develop guidelines to implement this Ppolicy.